 2021 Main Stem Lagoon Dredging Project (BC-7): The feasibility study for this project was approved in May 2020 with Alternative 2-all (dredge all three lagoons to 6-foot depth) being approved.
 After a public hearing was held with no public in attendance, the Commission ordered the project on September 17, 2020.
 Rather than entering an agreement with a separate entity to design and construct this project, the Commission will implement the project in close coordination with the MPRB.
 At their meeting in November, the Commission approved a timeline for implementation and the Commission Engineer was directed to prepare a scope of work for project design and engineering.
 The engineering scope and budget were approved at the May 2021 meeting.
 Design and permitting got underway in summer 2021.
 Dredging of all three lagoons is planned for winter 2022/2023.
 A grant agreement for the \$250,000 Watershed Based Implementation Funding grant was approved at the January 2021 meeting.
 The project work plan was approved by BWSR.
 In the spring 2021 the Commission approved a grant agreement for a Hennepin County Opportunity Grant for this project.
 An Environmental Assessment Worksheet was approved by the Commission at their October 2021 meeting and was submitted for a 30-day comment period by the City of Golden Valley as the RGU.
 A meeting of project stakeholders was held December 7th and 50% designs were approved at the December 2021 meeting.
 Comments were received on the EAW from multiple review agencies and one private citizen.
 Agency comments were relatively minor and expected.
-Comments from the citizen were more complex and detailed, requesting much information on project impacts to specific species and questioning why the project won't return the creek to its pre-settlement channel and wetland complex rather than dredging manmade lagoons.
-Responses to comments are being developed now and an extension to the review period is being sought.
-Commission approval of the responses to comments is not planned at this time due to delegation of this task to staff and the RGU (city of Golden Valley).
+Comments from the citizen were more complex and detailed.
+Responses to comments were developed the RGU (city of Golden Valley) made an official declaration that no Environmental Impact Statement is needed.
+Staff reviewed a request from a resident to add "safety" benches to the ponds, reviewed reference materials and discussed in detail with MPRB.
+Determined safety benches aren't appropriate or needed for this project and responded to the resident.
+90% plans were approved at the June meeting along with direction to the Commission Engineers to finalize plans, prepare bid documents, and solicit bids.
+The Commission will review and consider bids at a future meeting.
 Project website:www.bassettcreekwmo.org/projects/all-projects/bassett-creek-main-stem-lagoon-dredging-project